-Portuguese and Spanish ships began crossing the Pacific Ocean in the 1500s, but it was probably not until 1642 that a European sighted New Zealand.
+Portuguese and Spanish navigators sailed the Pacific Ocean in the 1500s, but it was probably not until 1642 that a European sighted New Zealand.
 In that year the Dutch explorer Abel Tasman sailed in search of a vast southern continent, which many Europeans thought might exist in the South Pacific.
 Dutch merchants hoped this land would offer new opportunities for trade.
-Tasman discovered New Zealand on 13 December 1642, but after a bloody encounter with Māori in Golden Bay, he left without going ashore.
+Tasman first saw New Zealand on 13 December 1642, but after a bloody encounter with Māori in Golden Bay, he left without going ashore.

 Shortly afterwards, a Dutch map maker gave the name Nieuw Zeeland to the land Tasman had discovered.